 What Is Gambling Like In China?

-Whilst China enjoy betting on their sports, this isn’t the only type of online gambling that they participate in.
-In fact, China is home to many betting forms, including lottery and several slot machines asides sport.
+Whilst China enjoys betting on their sports, this isn’t the only type of online gambling that they participate in.
+In fact, China is home to many betting forms, including lottery and several slot machines asides from sports.
 However, this is where regulations can become a little tricky.
 Some of these gambling methods, like poker or mah-jong, may be available on non-approved sites, and these are strictly forbidden in China.
-When it comes down to betting, all sports betting in China is completely monopolised by the Chinese Sports Lottery, and any violation of their regulations could provide you with severe consequences.
+When it comes down to betting, all sports betting in China is completely monopolized by the Chinese Sports Lottery, and any violation of their regulations could provide you with severe consequences.

 So, considering that online gambling is booming in China right now, surely it must be very much legal, right?
 Well, that assumption is actually mostly wrong.
 For the most part, online gambling in China is illegal, and therefore Chinese residents who like to indulge in online gambling usually prefer internationally licensed websites.
 Not only will this make online gambling easier for them, but they can also find online gambling sites that offer a whole range of different live casino games.